yaqoubhassan/Coalition-Technologies-Laravel-Task-Management-Project/README.md

 ```sh
 php artisan db:seed
 ```
-This will seed the database with a list of projects for easy testing
+The above command will seed the database with a list of projects for easy testing

 ```sh
 npm install